Golden Gate Park ~ Japanese Tea Garden, Museums, Something for Everyone!

 One could spend countless hours and numerous days trying to see and enjoy all that this spectacular park has to offer.
-We have visited Golden Gate Park on two occasions...one time for a full day...during two different vacations to the west coast and have yet to see it all.
+We have visited Golden Gate Park on two occasions.
+One time we visited it for a full day and during two different vacations to the west coast we have yet to see it all.

 Perhaps next time we will get to enjoy the California Academy of Sciences which is a natural history museum including the Steinhart Aquarium, Morrison Planetarium, a tropical rain forest exhibit and more.
 It sounds like a full day could be spent in that one spot!

 There is even an area of the park that has buffalo!

 My husband and I would love to return and see more of San Francisco's Golden Gate Park someday.
 This is one stellar attraction in California that should be added to everyone's bucket list of places to see in my opinion.